Daven-/crypto/README.md

+## The project is hosted here: http://cryptoc.herokuapp.com/

+Any PR's are welcome provided they don't completely change the design or add huge complexity.<br>
+This is meant to be a simple dashboard website to keep track of cryptocurrencies you currently have or are interested in.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>